Fos44/Study/README.md

 # Study
-Here some of my simple progpamm
+Here some of my simple program